Boeing's engineer union says strike is likely, prepares workers

-NEW YORK (Reuters) - Saying a strike now appears likely, the union representing Boeing Co’s (BA.N) 23,000 engineers held picket-line training this week to prepare for a work stoppage that could disrupt billions of dollars worth of plane deliveries and help Airbus catch up to Boeing on jet designs.
+NEW YORK, Dec 7 (Reuters) - Saying a strike now appears likely, the union representing Boeing Co’s 23,000 engineers held picket-line training this week to prepare for a work stoppage that could disrupt billions of dollars worth of plane deliveries and help Airbus catch up to Boeing on jet designs.

 The preparations come after federal mediators suspended talks between Boeing and the Society of Professional Engineering Employees in Aerospace on Wednesday, after two days.